yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

   * the tftp client will receive an ack from the bootloader and starts sending the firmware

 /!\ '''Please be patient, the reflashing occurs AFTER the firmware has been transferred.
 DO NOT unplug the router, it will automatically reboot into the new firmware.'''
 On routers with a DMZ led, OpenWrt will light the DMZ led while booting, after bootup it will turn the DMZ led off.
-Sometimes automatically reboot does not work, so you can savely reboot after 10 minutes.
+Sometimes automatic rebooting does not work, so you can safely reboot after 10 minutes.

 The tftp commands might vary across different implementations.
 Here are two examples, netkit's tftp client and Advanced TFTP (available from: [ftp://ftp.mamalinux.com/pub/atftp/])